 Understanding Tableau dashboards

-Tableau dashboards are the main interface where all your active analysis and data templates are displayed.
+Tableau dashboards are the main interface where all active analysis and data templates are displayed.
 The Tableau dashboard organizes and represents different data from many worksheets in a single space.
-The dashboard gives you options to filter and data comparisons and visualizations from a large amount of data.
+The dashboard gives you options to filter data comparisons and visualizations from a large amount of data.

 One of the most important features of the Tableau dashboard is that it displays data in a responsive way and can easily be shared with other users in various formats.

 Below are some of the important features of the Tableau dashboard you should know.